alfredstahl69/nixossurface9/README.md

 first dont forget to add this to config.nix:   nix.settings.experimental-features = [ "nix-command" "flakes" ];
 then best to do a sudo nixos-rebuild switch --upgrade
 now we can do git clone
+dont forget to change to the new uuid!!!